4d/docs/website/translated_docs/pt/Desktop/building.md

 On Windows, this feature creates an executable file (.exe).
 On macOS, it handles the creation of software packages.

 The principle consists of merging a compiled structure file with 4D Volume Desktop.
 The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.
-For more information about this point, refer to the sales documentation and to the [4D Store](http://www.4d.com/).
+The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.

 You can define a default data file or allow users to create and use their own data file (see the [Data file management in final applications](https://doc.4d.com/4Dv17R6/4D/17-R6/Data-file-management-in-final-applications.300-4354729.en.html) section).